MariaBeatriceNamatovu/javascript_assignment5/README.md

-This is a summary of some Javascript topics
+This is a summary of some Javascript topics:

 Array Methods
-1. Array length
+1. Array length:
 The length property returns the length (size) of an array:
   An example:
 const fruits = ["Chemistry", "Biology", "Math"];
 let size = fruits.length;

-2. Array to String()
+2. Array to String():
    The JavaScript method toString() converts an array to a string of (comma-separated) array values. const fruits = ["Banana", "Orange", "Apple", "Mango"];
    document.getElementById("demo").innerHTML = fruits.toString();
 Note: The join() method also joins all array elements into a string.
 It behaves just like toString(), but in addition you can specify the separator:

-3. Popping and Pushing
+3. Popping and Pushing:
    Popping items out of an array, or pushing items into an array.
    The pop() method removes the last element from an array and returns the value that was popped out
      const fruits = ["Banana", "Orange", "Apple", "Mango"];